Cadix: History

 Cadix had a branch office in Algeria, directed by Maksymilian Ciężki, which periodically exchanged staff with Uzès.
 When the passenger ship Lamoricière mysteriously sank on 9 January 1942, several Cadix staff sailing to France in one of these exchanges were lost.
 Those lost included Jerzy Różycki, one of the Cipher Bureau's three mathematician-cryptologists, Piotr Smoleński and Jan Graliński of the prewar Cipher Bureau's Russian section, and Captain François Lane, a French officer accompanying the three Poles.

 On 8 November 1942, Allied forces landed in French North Africa.
 When the French authorities there submitted to the Allies and broke with Vichy France, Germany occupied southern France.

 Major Bertrand, anticipating this outcome, evacuated Cadix on 9 November, two days before the German forces moved.
 The Cadix staff dispersed, attempting to reach Allied territory.

 Rejewski and Zygalski eventually crossed into Spain, where they were arrested and imprisoned.
 Released after Red Cross intercessions, they went to Britain.
-There they were employed by British intelligence until the war's end, against German SS "hand" ciphers.
+There they were employed by the Government Code and Cypher School until the war's end, against German SS "hand" ciphers.

 Cadixs Polish military chiefs, Gwido Langer and Maksymilian Ciężki, were captured by the Germans as they tried to cross from France into Spain on the night of 10–11 March 1943.
 Three other Poles were captured with them, Antoni Palluth, Edward Fokczyński, and Kazimierz Gaca.
 Langer and Ciężki became prisoners of war.
 The other three men were sent as slave labor to Germany, where Palluth and Fokczyński perished.
 All five men protected the secret of Allied decryption of the Enigma cipher.